cbothner/readback/README.markdown

 # Changelog

+## 1.8 (2016-07-05)
++ Emails rotating hosts and substitute DJs to remind them of their upcoming slots

 ## 1.7 (2016-04-05)
 + Adds show descriptions and url fields
 + Partial implementation of JSON API to feed player app